ethplay/ethplay/README.md

 ![ethplay](https://raw.githubusercontent.com/ethplay/ethplay/master/docs/ethplay_small.png)

-Ethplay is a decentralized autonomous ecosystem powering online gaming and casino applications on the ethereum blockchain.
+Ethplay is a decentralized autonomous ecosystem powering gaming applications on the ethereum blockchain.

 ## Unique features ##

 * Users can play and host games.
 Games can be hosted without needing special programming skills.
-For instance, hosting a provably fair casino game on the ethereum blockchain is as easy as sending a transaction.
+For instance, starting an instance of a provably fair casino game on the ethereum blockchain will be as easy as sending a transaction.

-* Game developers can create and submit new games types and receive a share of proceeds throughout game lifetime.
+* Game developers can create and submit new game types and receive a share of proceeds throughout game lifetime.

 * Ethplay base libraries allow developers to focus on game logic rather than other complex issues, such as security or random number generation.